lucas-campagna/spg-siesta/README.md

 We encorage you to read the scripts and subroutines and sugests betters ways to do his jobs.

+Compile Siesta normaly.

+Possibly, it's necessary to do `source /opt/intel/bin/compilervars.sh intel64` to run your simulations.

 ## How to use

 This extention add up the following pamarmeters to FDF file.